Turivny/RI-Reasoning-Model/model/RI-Reasoning-Model-v1.5.0-turivny.md

 ## INITIALIZE_CONTEXT

-On INITIALIZE_CONTEXT step model constructs a comprehensive "hypergraph" – a sophisticated network of relationships that goes beyond simple keyword matching.
+On INITIALIZE_CONTEXT module constructs a comprehensive "hypergraph" – a sophisticated network of relationships that goes beyond simple keyword matching.
 This multidimensional framework allows the model to:

 - Map connections between concepts across cognitive, temporal, and internal planes
 - Understand not just the literal question, but its deeper motivations and context